apg-intel/ipv6tools/README.md

 - ~~dnslib (pip install)~~ No longer needed using built in scapy DNS parsing
 - flask (pip install)
 - netifaces (pip install) --hopefully we don't need this for too long
+- Flask-SocketIO
+- gevent-websocket, gevent, or eventlet -- for Flask-SocketIO

 ## How to run